 The invoice you receive, e.g. for the renewal of your patronage, is an invitation to pay.
 Since patronage contributions are voluntary, they do not constitute accounts receivable that are payable by a given date.
 Consequently, patrons can decide for themselves when they wish to pay their contribution.

-Livestock owners (natural persons) need to be in possession of a Family patronage (CHF 70.-).
+Livestock owners (natural persons) need to be in possession of a Rega patronage "Farmer" for an individual or family with livestock (CHF 80.-).
 It makes no difference if they are single or if their wife or partner are also included.

 We cannot automatically change a Family patronage to the Couple category, as we cannot know if there really are no more (unregistered) children under the age of 18 in the family.
 A premature change of patronage would mean that they would no longer be included.